weaviate/weaviate-io/developers/weaviate/search/generative.md

 In the below example, the query:
 1. Retrieves two `JeopardyQuestion` objects related to `World history`,
 1. Prepares a prompt for each object, based on the prompt `"Convert the following into a question for twitter.
-Include emojis for fun, but do not include the answer: {question}.".` where `{question}` is an object property, and
+Include emojis for fun, but do not include the answer: {question}."`, where `{question}` is an object property, and
 1. Retrieves a generated text for each object (2 total), and
 1. Returns the generated text as a part of each object, along with the `question` property.